NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

    python -c "import f90nml"

-If is installed, this command will succeed silently, otherwise an will be printed to screen.
-To install the (v0.19) Python module, use the install method preferred for your Python environment (one of the following):
+If is installed, this command will succeed silently, otherwise an ``ImportError: No module named f90nml`` will be printed to screen.
+To install the ``f90nml`` (v0.19) Python module, use the install method preferred for your Python environment (one of the following):